abdibrokhim/nextgen-o1/TUTORIAL.md

 * [Pinecone API Key](https://www.pinecone.io/).
 Here's a tutorial on [How to get API Key from Pinecone](https://dev.to/abdibrokhim/how-to-get-api-key-from-pinecone-4dlh)

 ## Getting Started

+`Note:` Tutorial could be a little challenging.
+If you have any questions, feel free to [Book a Call](https://topmate.io/abdibrokhim/).
+I would love to help you out.

 ### Create a New Next.js Project